Corporate Governance

 Matthew Beardmore is a practising solicitor and commercial manager.
 He has acted on many investments, commercial transactions, property transactions and major projects amounting to several billion pounds during his career.
 Mr Beardmore was previously a non-executive director of AIM-quoted lnfraStrata plc, where he was instrumental in both completing and managing the company’s EU grant applications.

-Hedley Clark
+Mr Hedley Clark

 Non-executive Director

 Hedley Clark is a Fellow of the Institute of Chartered Accountants in England and Wales.
 After nine years working in private practice, the last five at KPMG, he left to take up senior financial and management roles in various companies where he gained a wealth of international business experience.
 This included two successful start-ups.
-Up until the sale of the business in 2021, for the previous 12 years, Mr Clark’s principal role had been as Managing Director of Credence Background Screening Limited, a successful background screening company which, since his initial involvement in 2009, has seen significant revenue and profits growth.
+Up until the sale of the business in 2021, for the previous 12 years, Mr Clark’s principal role had been as Managing Director of Credence Background Screening Limited, a successful background screening company which, since his initial involvement in 2009, saw significant revenue and profits growth.

-No succession planning is deemed necessary at this point due to the small size of the Company.
+No succession planning is deemed necessary at this point due to the small size of the company.

-Each director is also assessed by shareholders on a three-year rotation basis at AGM when their re-appointment is due.
+Each director is also assessed by shareholders on a three year rotation basis at AGM when their re-appointment is due.

 Corporate Culture

 The Board recognises that its decisions regarding strategy and risk will impact the corporate culture of the Company as a whole and that this will impact its performance.
 The Board is aware that the tone and culture set by the Board will greatly impact all aspects of the Company as a whole.
-The corporate governance arrangements that the Board has adopted are designed to ensure the Company delivers long-term value to its shareholders and that shareholders have the opportunity to express their views and expectations for the Company in a manner that encourages open dialogue with the Board.
+The corporate governance arrangements that the Board has adopted are designed to ensure the Company delivers long term value to its shareholders and that shareholders have the opportunity to express their views and expectations for the Company in a manner that encourages open dialogue with the Board.

 The Board provides strategic leadership for the Company and operates within the scope of a strong corporate governance framework.
 Its purpose is to ensure the delivery of long-term shareholder value, which involves setting the culture, values and practices that operate throughout the business, and defining the strategic goals that the Company implements in its business plan.